FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Introduction

 \section{Introduction}

-Deep reinforcement learning (RL) has driven significant progress in high-dimensional robotics, establishing itself as a cornerstone for acquiring versatile sensorimotor skills in humanoid control \citep{hansen2023td,hafner2023mastering,sferrazza2024humanoidbench,zhuang2025tdmpbc,seo2025fasttd3}.
+Deep reinforcement learning (RL) has driven significant progress in high-dimensional robotics and has become a practical framework for learning sensorimotor skills in humanoid control \citep{hansen2023td,hafner2023mastering,sferrazza2024humanoidbench,zhuang2025tdmpbc,seo2025fasttd3}.
 As morphological complexity and task demands increase, the field has shifted towards leveraging massively parallel simulation to accelerate training \citep{rudin2022learning,kaufmann2023champion,li2023parallel,shukla2025fastsac,gallicisimplifying}.
-In this high-throughput setting, deterministic policy gradient methods, notably TD3 \citep{fujimoto2018addressing} and its optimized variant FastTD3 \citep{seo2025fasttd3}, have become the dominant choice for state-of-the-art (SOTA) performance.
-By leveraging the stability of deterministic policies in massively parallelized environments, such as IsaacLab \citep{mittal2023orbit}, MuJoCo Playground \citep{zakka2025mujoco}, and HumanoidBench \citep{sferrazza2024humanoidbench}, these approaches have successfully solved challenging locomotion and manipulation tasks that were once intractable.
+In this high-throughput setting, deterministic policy-gradient methods, especially FastTD3 \citep{seo2025fasttd3}, have largely defined the state of the art.
+By leveraging the stability of deterministic policies in massively parallelized environments (e.g., IsaacLab \citep{mittal2025isaaclab}, MuJoCo Playground \citep{zakka2025mujoco}, and HumanoidBench \citep{sferrazza2024humanoidbench}), these approaches successfully solve challenging locomotion and manipulation tasks that were once intractable.
+While recent works, such as FlashSAC \citep{kim2026flashsac}, have attempted to scale stochastic policy algorithms via system-level throughput optimizations, deterministic methods remain the dominant and most reliable baselines for very high-dimensional humanoid whole-body control.